gitlabhq/omnibus-gitlab/doc/settings/database.md

 This example demonstrates upgrading from a database host running PostgreSQL 10 to another database host running PostgreSQL 11 and incurs downtime.

-1. Spin up a new PostgreSQL 11 database server that is set up according to the [database requirements].
+1. Spin up a new PostgreSQL 11 database server that is set up according to the [database requirements](https://docs.gitlab.com/ee/install/requirements.html#database).

 1. You should ensure that the latest versions of `pg_dump` and `pg_restore` are being used on the GitLab Rails instance.
 Edit `/etc/gitlab/gitlab.rb`